quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 <img src="./visual-stories/visual-story.png" alt="Parts of a visual story">

-#### Old visual story specific feature configs:
+#### Visual story specific feature configs:

-This feature configuration does not support the above templates. this configuration has `zoom-in` animation in the image and plain text which will be at bottom of the cards.
+The config of visualStories for featureConfig can be in form of an array or an object, If it's an array, it will take all the mentioned above templates.
+If it's an object it will be the old implementation which has `zoom-in` animation in the image and plain text which will be at bottom of the cards.

+**featureConfig with visualStories as object**

 ```js
 dummyOpts = {